 There is increasing research evidence suggesting that the use of these technologies are becoming the gold standard for skin cancer diagnosis.
 These advanced tools still currently require properly trained clinicians to interpret the images however in the near future there will likely be sophisticated software programs that will support the improved diagnosis of skin cancer.

 Q: I've heard some negative things about skin cancer clinics.
 Should I be concerned?

 A: Unfortunately, as in all industries and professions (including GP's, dermatologists and plastic surgeons), there have been a few cases of skin cancer clinics that have undeniably delivered poor service and quality of outcomes.
 As medical professionals whether GP's, skin cancer clinic doctors, dermatologists or plastic surgeons all are governed by the standards set out by the profession (usually the Medical Colleges) and regulated by the Medical Board.
 The vast majority of doctors working in the area of skin cancer deliver a reliable and quality service and have done so for decades.
 Skin cancer clinics simply provide dedicated and generally better equipped facilities to diagnose and treat skin cancers compared to some traditional General Practices.

 It is advisable to do some research and asking around with any health practitioners you see.
 Ask about experience, training and the equipment employed to check your skin.
 Positive word of mouth from previous patients can also be a useful guide.

 Q: Where can I find skin cancer clinics?

-A: Click on the following locations to find a skin cancer clinic in your state or territory.
+A: Use HealthEngine to find and book your next skin check appointment.
+Click on the following locations to find a skin cancer clinic in your state or territory.